kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

 - Elastic Beanstalk with created Application and Environment for Multi container Docker App.
 - S3 for keeping zip files for Elastic Beanstalk.
 - Dockerhub account for images.
-- Running AWS RDS Postgres inastance.
+- Running AWS RDS Postgres instance.
 - Running AWS ElastiCash for Redis.

 _*Please note that you could be charged for usage of those services._

-Also, following **secrets** should be added to GitHub repositorie settings:
+Following **secrets** should be added to GitHub repository settings:
 - for AWS configure
   - ACCESS_KEY_ID
   - SECRET_ACCESS_KEY